msbelaid/LivingRoom/README.md

 * delete(item) to permanently delete an item from the database.
 * update(item) to update an item in the database, and update the updated_at timestamps
 * archive(item) to archive the item without deleting it, will set idDeleted to true
-* getAll() to retrieve all the not archived items from the database, returns a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) list.
+* getAll() to retrieve all the non-archived items from the database, returns a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) list.
 * getById(long) get an item using its id, returns a [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) object.

 ## `@Insertable`